jayu/nodemcu-app/README.md

 - `--lfs` - Indicates if Lua File Store should be used.
 Note that your device has to be flashed with special firmware build to support LFS. (_optional_)
 - `-p, --port <value>` - serialport path eg. /dev/ttyUSB0 (_optional_)
 - `-br, --baudRate <value>` - connection baud rate (_optional_)
+- `-e, --env <values...>` - settings environment. "default" environment is always used.
+All selected environments are merged.
+Last provided environment is the most relevant. (_optional_)

 ### Command `docs`